julia-dizhak/movie-app/README.md

 # create-react-app
-Create React apps by egghead courses
+Start learning React by egghead courses:
 [start learning React](https://egghead.io/courses/start-learning-react) and [React testing cookbook](https://egghead.io/courses/react-testing-cookbook)

 React current version is 16.02 (on 10.12.17)

 ## React is a js library for building user interfaces.
+React is from the fine folks at Facebook & Instagram.
+It strictly focuses on the "V" in your MVC applications, and touts (advertise) a blazing fast virtual DOM diff implementation.

+This repo consist the basic fundamentals of React to get you started.

 ### Benefits:
-Declarative:
-React makes it painless to create interactive UIs.
+* Declarative: React makes it painless to create interactive UIs.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Declarative views make your code more predictable and easier to debug.

-Component-Based:
+* Component-Based:
 Build encapsulated components that manage their own state, then compose them to make complex UIs.
-Since component logic is written in js instead of
+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep state out of the DOM.

-Questions:
-- redux
-- flux
-- declarative and imperative approach
-- component? container?
-- virtual DOM ?
-- diff algorithm: setState, dirty, Re-rendered
-- data flow

-- state depends how to create component
-- when diff algorithm: jsx is faster? jsx faster then without?
-- setState? what does it mean the props is not changed?
+* Learn Once, Write Anywhere:
+We don’t make assumptions about the rest of your technology stack, so you can develop new features in React without rewriting existing code.

+React can also render on the server using Node and power mobile apps using React Native.

 ## [start learning react](https://egghead.io/courses/start-learning-react) (21 lessons)

-React is a "javascript library for building user interfaces" from the fine folks at Facebook & Instagram.
-This series will explore the basic fundamentals of React to get you started.

 ### Lesson 1: use [create-react-repo](https://github.com/facebookincubator/create-react-app) to setup a simple React app.